 EVA LEGGE

-I am a senior at Dartmouth College majoring in Biology (with an Ecology concentration), and an aspiring forest ecologist working at the nexus of mycorrhizal ecology and adaptive management.
-I have worked in the Hicks Pries Soil Ecology Lab for the past three years, first as a research assistant for graduate students, then as a collaborator on a literature review on litter decomposition (recently published by Ecology) and, finally, as an honors thesis researcher.
-My thesis examines the role arbuscular mycorrhizae may play in facilitating forest regeneration under varied levels of forest disturbance (selective harvest and quarter-acre clear cuts).
-I hope to continue along a similar vein of research in graduate school and beyond: working with landowners, forest managers, and local knowledge holders in order to help us manage our forests to be more resilient to global change.
+In June 2023, I graduated from Dartmouth College with a BA in Biology (with an Ecology concentration).
+At Dartmouth, I was a member of the Hicks Pries Soil Ecology Lab, first as a research assistant for graduate students, then as a collaborator on a literature review on litter decomposition (recently published by Ecology) and, finally, as an honors thesis researcher.
+My undergraduate thesis examined the role arbuscular mycorrhizae may play in facilitating forest regeneration under varied levels of forest disturbance (selective harvest and quarter-acre clear cuts).
+I will continue along a similar vein of research in graduate school and beyond: working with landowners, forest managers, and local knowledge holders in order to help us manage our forests to be more resilient to global change.

 I'm also an avid science communicator, a practice which was inspired by my science writer grandfather.
 I believe good communication is necessary for any scientific practice that strives to be wide-reaching and inclusive.